Aliases for ATP1B1 Gene

 GeneCards Summary for ATP1B1 Gene

 ATP1B1 (ATPase Na+/K+ Transporting Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with ATP1B1 include Hypertension, Essential and Thyrotoxic Periodic Paralysis.
-Among its related pathways are cAMP signaling pathway and Cardiac conduction.
+Diseases associated with ATP1B1 include Hypertension, Essential and Familial Hemiplegic Migraine.
+Among its related pathways are Collagen chain trimerization and Cell surface interactions at the vascular wall.
 Gene Ontology (GO) annotations related to this gene include ATPase binding and ATPase activator activity.
 An important paralog of this gene is ATP1B2.

 This is the non-catalytic component of the active enzyme, which catalyzes the hydrolysis of ATP coupled with the exchange of Na(+) and K(+) ions across the plasma membrane.
 The beta subunit regulates, through assembly of alpha/beta heterodimers, the number of sodium pumps transported to the plasma membrane.